Editor’s note: This story has been updated since the October issue of skirt! magazine went to print.

 “That broke my heart,” said state Sen. Sandy Senn, R-Charleston, who is working to help Florence Crittenton.
 “You don’t turn away mothers that are trying to have their babies.
 I feel like we are leaving people stranded and abandoned.”

 Florence Crittenton has operated in Charleston for 120 years.
 For the past 30 years, DSS has continuously renewed two social services grants to Florence Crittenton to help at-risk pregnant women.
 DSS will continue to fund a grant for girls within its foster care system.
 The department serves girls who are 16 years old or younger.

-But Florence Crittenton had to turn away girls who were older than 16 and those who were considered at-risk but are not involved in DSS.
+But Florence Crittenton had to turn away girls who were considered at-risk but are not involved in DSS.

 After Senn said she repeatedly raised her concerns to DSS, she met with department director Susan Alford, who pledged to find another source of money to help Florence Crittenton continue to open its doors to all low-income, at-risk pregnant women ages 10 to 21.

 Karen Wingo, DSS director of communications and legislative affairs, said in a statement that the agency terminated one of Florence Crittenton’s contracts because the majority of the clients it served were not DSS clients.

 “The decision made by DSS was a difficult one, but the Department believed (it) was necessary to be a good steward of available funds necessary to fulfill our mission and serve DSS clients,” she said.